Nelegines/hide-product-prices-until-login/readme.txt

 == Changelog ==

+= 1.2.0 =
+- ✅ NEW: Hide prices based on user roles
+- ✅ NEW: Dynamic UI to manage restricted roles in admin
+- ✅ FIX: Ensures restricted roles are saved as an array
+- ✅ Tweak: Minor styling and JS enhancements for settings UI

 = 1.1.0 =
 - ✅ NEW: Per-product custom message override
 - ✅ NEW: Hide Add to Cart button in product loops